rishabnotfound/DeltaSys/README.md

 ### Managing Servers

 - **View Stats** - Click the graph icon for detailed metrics and network speed
-- **File Manager & Terminal** - Click the terminal icon for full server access
+- **File Explorer & Terminal** - Click the terminal icon for split-view access
+  - Drag files to upload (100KB max, images & code only)
+  - Double-click to edit with Monaco, click images to view with zoom
+  - Use terminal with full keybinds and persistent directories
 - **Edit** - Modify server details (validates SSH connection)
 - **Delete** - Remove server (requires IP confirmation)